IHTSDO/snomed-publish/config/README.md

 ###Initialise MySQL with Snomed releases

 - Log into mysql and create a new empty database called 'snomed'
+- Also create a new empty database called 'authentication' (this is just legacy, and not used, but still has to be there for the app to start properly)
 - Import all your Snomed snapshot(!) releases into your database, following [these instructions](../client/import-main)

 ###Install Solr